 The following is an example of how to create an interactive narrative in the Live Editor.
 An interactive narrative ties together the computations that you use to solve a problem.
 This example shows how to:

-Show output together with your MATLAB code.
+Display output together with your MATLAB code.

-Links to background material.
+Add links to background material.

 Plot data for visualization.